AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Healthcare provider professional role (mandatory)</td>
                     <td>024040</td>
                     <td>N/A</td>
-                    <td>This requirement is not compatible with the current model.
-When available it can be sent in narrative or as a local extension.</td>
+                    <td>This requirement is not directly supported by a FHIR profile; it is supported in CDA.
+Where a sending system can state patient's generalPractitioner healthcare provider professional role, the role is expected to be sent in narrative or as local extension.</td>
                 </tr>
                 <tr>
                     <td rowspan="2">Healthcare setting (mandatory)</td>